lorenzocestaro/seqalign/README.md

     scoring insertions and deletions in the alignment.
 * `gapSymbol`: a custom character (string) used to represent gaps in the alignment.

+All the listed parameters are accessible from each aligner instance in addition with the following non configurable parameters:
 * `directions`: enum object used to define direction codes for the traceback matrix.